qinchuanhui/UDA-Benchmark/README.md

  * Prepare the question-answer-document triplet
  * Extract and segment the document content
  * Build indexes and retrieve data segments
  * Generate answering reponse with LLMs
+ * Evaluate the accuracy of reponses using the specific metric.

 ## Dataset: UDA-QA